brainpm/bpm/readme.md

 # bpm
 a package manager for the brain (very experimental)

+## Background
+Read about the idea in this [blog post](http://now.she.codes/blog/articles/learning-db/)

 bpm is based on npm.
 Like npm it uses package.json.
 It extends package.json with a property named `brain`. brain is an object that lets you specify what knowledge is required to understand the learning material and what knowledge the learning material provides.

 ``` javascript